Work in Ireland

 Interested in living and working in Ireland?
-Experience this incredible country for yourseld and search temporary, seasonal, summer and professional positions.
+Experience this incredible country for yourself by applying for work experience, temporary, seasonal, summer, professional and working holiday jobs.

 Our website features information for international staff, search recommend employers and get the low down on popular places to work like Dublin.
 There are summer jobs and year round positions available where you can integrate into the country and experience life in the emerald isle.
 Some companies offer 4 and 12 month work packages international students - these are very popular.
 We also have information for Australians, New Zealanders, Canadians and US citizens about the application process and how to apply.

 Popular Industires to Work in Ireland

 Some of the most popular areas to work in Ireland include:

 - Software Development

 - Support/Help Desk

 You can find employment anywhere in the country, these are some hotspots:

 Dublin is most peoples first choice destination for working in Ireland, there are more people living here, more places to seek work but also living costs can be higher.
 This is the largest city in Ireland and where most jobs are found.